 There is little research evidence to suggest that prison is a deterrent.
 The opposite is often true: once someone has served a sentence of imprisonment, they are more likely to re-offend.
 The likelihood of being caught is a more effective deterrent than the prospect of a long prison sentence.

 The range of alternatives is wide and should be tailored to suit the individual needs of each case.
-Alternatives include fines, drug treatment and supervision orders, electronic monitoring with conditions and supervision, restorative justice measures involving the victim and community, specific programmes to deal with the causes of crime (e.g. treatment programmes), probation orders, community service, and conditional and suspended sentences.
+Alternatives to prison sentences include fines, drug treatment and supervision orders, electronic monitoring with conditions and supervision, restorative justice measures involving the victim and community, specific programmes to deal with the causes of crime (e.g. treatment programmes), probation orders, community service, and conditional and suspended sentences.

 The cost of imprisoning someone is generally far higher than the costs of a non-custodial sentence.
 Spending on an ever-growing prison population diverts funds from essential social, economic and healthcare services.
+This is compounded by the lack of funding provided to criminal justice systems more broadly, with countries spending on average less than 0.3 per cent of GDP on prisons.